- Choosing the right monogamous relationship, dating and attraction

 Premarital counseling can be transformational in the world where half of all divorces occur within the first 7 years of marriage.
 We can identify the areas that are likely to cause conflict later on— finances, parenting, career goals, family dynamics, among others—and either work through these in the early stages of the relationship, or develop a plan to address them in the future.
 Research found that couples who had participated in premarital counseling were 31% less likely to divorce.

 Marriage and couples counseling can help couples to reconnect, improve their communication and rebuild trust.
 My clients include straight and gay couples, new and newly engaged couples, those in long term relationships, and couples in crisis.
 Couples get help in breaking down barriers, so that each person can see the other’s viewpoint.
 We also address difficulties such as long standing areas of conflict, infidelity, divorce, or additional challenges caused by illnesses or addiction.

 Couples Therapy – The Gottman Method

-The Relationship enrichment services that I provide are based on Gottman Method Couples Therapy, a goal-oriented, structured, and scientifically-based approach built upon over 40 years of research.We work on recognizing emotions, building skills for managing conflict, repairing the couple's friendship and love, and creating a system of shared meaning in a relationship based on trust and commitment.
-I have completed Levels 1, 2, and 3 training in Gottman Method Couples Therapy, as well as training for 'Treating Affairs and Trauma', and 'Treating Couples in Addiction Recovery'.
+The Relationship enrichment services that I provide are based on Gottman Method Couples Therapy, a goal-oriented, structured, and scientifically-based approach built upon over 40 years of research.We work on recognizing emotions, building skills for managing conflict, repairing the couple’s friendship and love, and creating a system of shared meaning in a relationship based on trust and commitment.
+I completed Levels 1, 2, and 3 training in Gottman Method Couples Therapy, as well as training in ‘Treating Affairs and Trauma’, and ‘Treating Couples in Addiction Recovery’.

 Creating or Updating Love Maps